secretstartups/handbook/resellers/index.html.md

 The GitLab Partner Program makes it  easier for partners  to maximize the value of your DevOps expertise and the GitLab platform.
 To unlock that value, GitLab is making significant investments across our partner lifecycle, including:

 *   Training, Enablement and Certifications
     *   Sales training and enablement, ensuring that our partners are as well-trained and equipped as our own sales teams
     *   Technical services, training and enablement designed to help you drive customer usage and adoption
-    *   GitLab Badging, Accreditation & Certification
+    *   GitLab Badging, Accreditation & Certification to help you and your company differentiate through expertise
 *   Global expansion of our channel team to support the growth of your GitLab success
-*   Improved ease of doing business, via a partner portal and learning management system with online resources and tools
+*   Ease of doing business, via a partner portal and learning management system with online resources and tools
 *   Marketing resources and marketing development funds for lead creation
 *   Support for our partners throughout the entire customer journey
 *   NFR licenses and discounts on GitLab products